MPAS-Dev/geometric_features/docs/adding_features.rst

-It is not recommended that you modified features directly in ``geometric_data``, but if you have already done so, you can update the manifst of all features and tags based on your changes first, then merge your features into a feature colleciton and then split it back out into individual features to ensure consistent formatting.
+It is not recommended that you modified features directly in ``geometric_data``, but if you have already done so, you can update the manifest of all features and tags based on your changes first, then merge your features into a feature collection and then split it back out into individual features to ensure consistent formatting.

 .. code-block:: python